Brought to you by 10 Barrel Brewing

 A Harvard research study found that moderate intake of beer reduced the risk of type 2 diabetes, by 25%.
 When around 38,000 men who rarely drank, increased their intake of either beer or any other alcoholic drink, to one or two drinks daily, this fact came to light.
 But if they drank more than 2 drinks daily, this benefit was not seen.
 The studies found that moderate beer drinkers were protected against diabetes because alcohol increased their insulin sensitivity.

 #7 – GUARDS AGAINST STROKE:

-The Harvard Schools of Public Health conducted a research which revealed that moderate quantities of alcohol especially beer, can prevent strokes.
-Alcohol allows less blood clots, which clog the arteries, to form.
+The Harvard Schools of Public Health conducted research that revealed that moderate quantities of alcohol especially beer, can prevent strokes.
+Alcohol allows fewer blood clots, which clog the arteries, to form.
 So there are no blockages preventing the flow of blood.
 The blood flow is thus smooth not only to the heart but also to the brain and the neck.
-Thus common strokes like the ischemic strokes are prevented.
+Thus common strokes like ischemic strokes are prevented.
 Beer also reduces the risk of stroke by thinning the blood.

 #6 – BOOSTS VITAMIN LEVELS:

 It has been found by a study conducted by Dutch researchers at TNO Nutrition and Food Research Institute, that beer increases Vitamin levels in the blood.
 Beer drinking participants were found to have higher levels of B6 vitamin in their blood, as compared to non-drinking participants.
 The levels were nearly twice as much as compared to wine drinkers.
 Beer also is said to contain Vitamin B12, folic acid, pantothenic acid, and riboflavin.
 Beer is also rich in silicon, a nutrient that is said to help strengthen bones.